KRFOSS/kali-docs/virtualization/install-vmware-guest-tools-legacy/index.md

 Next, mount the VMware tools ISO by clicking "**Install VMware Tools**" from the appropriate menu in VMware's Window.

-Once the VMware Tools ISO has been attached to the Virtual Machine, copy the installer to the **downloads** directory and then run the installer script from the Git repository.
+Once the VMware Tools ISO has been attached to the Virtual Machine, copy the installer to the **downloads** directory and then run the installer script from the Git repository:

 ```console
 kali@kali:~$ sudo mkdir -p /media/cdrom/